eananti/eananti/README.md

 ## Hi there, I'm Emeka Ananti 👋

-- 🔭 I’m currently working as a IT Admin/Support
+- 🔭 I’m currently working as an IT Admin/Support
 - 👯 I’m looking to collaborate with other Developers
 - ⚡ Fun fact: I love to coding! 🤣